 Jobs are the main building blocks of your pipeline, which comprise steps and the commands that do the work of your pipeline.

-Note that in the final step of our job, we’re using a built-in command for running RSpec tests that comes with CircleCI’s new Ruby orb, called rspec-test
+The final step of this job uses a built-in command for running RSpec tests that comes with CircleCI’s Ruby orb, called rspec-test

 :